-The combined Sugar Loaf and Corcovado is one of the most requested days.
-This tour allows you to visit the two most important tourist sites of Rio de Janeiro.
+The combination of Sugar Loaf and Corcovado is one of the most requested tour.
+This allows you to visit the two most important tourist sites of Rio de Janeiro.

-The day became long and full.
-Do not forget to bring your cameras with you or load your cell phones.
-Anyway, in my visits, I offer an included photo service.
-Customers are all always surprised at the end of the day to see the quality of the photos that I could take.
+The day will be long and busy.
+Do not forget to bring your cameras or charge your cell phones.
+In case of forgetfulness, I offer in any case a service photos included in my visits.
+At the end of the day, guests are always surprised when they discover the quality of the photos I was able to take.

-I always start my day with the Sugarloaf, starting from Copacabana, indeed we are at a few minutes.
-Direction Botafogo, Urca and just before reaching the red beach on the right is the cable car.
-It takes only a few minutes to get on the first rock.
-The visit can be done every day of the year, preferably when the sky is clear.
-Only in the Carnival period, it is necessary to be armed with patience, because of the number of tourists in Rio.
-In this case, I recommend that you stop on the cable car and walk.
-It takes just 30 minutes.
-However, you do not have access to the second rock (Sugar Loaf).
+I always start my day by the Sugar Loaf, starting from Copacabana because we are only a few minutes away.
+Direction Botafogo, Urca, and the aeroport is on the right just before arriving on the red beach.
+It takes only a few minutes to get on the first mountain (the Urca Hill).
+The tour is open every day of the year, but it is best to target the days when the sky is clear.
+During the Carnival period we will have to be patient because of the great number of tourists in Rio.
+In this case, I recommend you give up the phone to go up rather on foot.
+It takes just 30 minutes, but you will not have access to the second mountain (the Sugar Loaf Hill).

-The visit of the Sugar Loaf lasts approximately 1 hour and 30 minutes, then towards the center of Rio - Santa Teresa and a little further up we arrive for our second visit the Corcovado.
-Since the 2016 Olympics a visitor center has been built.
-This is where we buy the tickets to go up to Christ.
-We can also go to the bathroom, refresh ourselves by buying drinks, or you can buy many souvenirs.
-The final climb of the visitor center to Christ is via a mini bus shuttle, the climb takes about 5 minutes.
-Nothing prevents us from doing this climb on foot, it will take 45 minutes. (once at the top, the entrance ticket of the visit will be obligatory).
-The advantage of getting on foot and we can take the opportunity to stop on the lookout point of Dona Marta.
-(It's really worth it).
+The Sugarloaf tour takes about 1 hour and 30 minutes.
+Then, we go to Rio Downtown - Santa Teresa, and a little further up we arrive for our second visit: the Corcovado.
+There is a visitor center since the 2016 Olympics.
+That's where you have to buy tickets to go up to Christ.
+We can also go to the bathroom, buy drinks to refresh ourselves or buy many souvenirs.
+The final climb from the visitor center to Christ takes place via a mini-bus shuttle and takes approximately 5 minutes.
+However, nothing prevents you from doing this climb, but it will take 45 minutes (and once at the top, the entry ticket for the visit will be mandatory).
+The main advantage of getting on foot is that you can take the opportunity to stop at the mirador of Dona Marta (and it's well worth it!).

-The Bai de Guanabara area at Morro da Urca has restaurants, shops and kiosks that combine quality cuisine with an incomparable visual of Rio de Janeiro, at a height of 227 meters.
+In the Guanabara Bay Space at Morro da Urca there are restaurants, shops and kiosks that combine quality cuisine with an incomparable visual of Rio de Janeiro, all at an altitude of 227 meters.

-You can enjoy this spectacular place to have breakfast, lunch, or even dinner or maybe just enjoy a coffee.
+You can enjoy this spectacular place for breakfast, lunch, dinner or even just coffee.

-The Sugar Loaf Hill is a mountain vegetation almost completely bare.
-It is a single block of granite stone, which has been modified by pressure and temperature and is over 600 million years old.
+The Sugar Loaf Hill is almost untouched by any vegetation.
+It is actually a block of granite that pressure and temperature have changed over 600 million years ago.

-The place is ideal for hiking because it is forbidden to use bicycles, skateboards and skates.
+The place is ideal for trekking, as it is forbidden to use bikes, skateboards and skates.
 The track also attracts the attention of adventure seekers.

 The Corcovado ("hunchback" in Portuguese) is one of the many reliefs of the city of Rio de Janeiro.
 It rises to 710 meters above sea level.
-It is famous for hosting at its summit the statue of Christ the Redeemer, one of the main symbols of the city and the country, and to offer a view of the entire southern area of the city.
+It is famous for its summit that houses the statue of Christ the Redeemer, one of the main symbols of the city and the country, as well as to offer a view of the entire southern area of the city.

 Christ the Redeemer (O Cristo Redentor) is a large statue of Christ overlooking the city of Rio de Janeiro, from the top of Mount Corcovado.
-Over the years, it has become one of the internationally recognized emblems of the city, along with the Sugar Loaf, the Copacabana beach or the Rio Carnival.
+It has become over the years one of the emblems of the city recognized throughout the planet, as well as the Sugar Loaf, the beach of Copacabana or the Rio Carnival.

-Listed as a historical monument since 1973, Christ of Corcovado is one of the most popular tourist spots in Rio.
+Listed as a historic monument since 1973, Christ of Corcovado is one of the most popular tourist spots in Rio.